RahulSGosavi/2D-AutoCAD-readyproduct/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-This guide will help you deploy the KAB 2D Design Tool to Render.
+This guide will help you deploy the KABS 2D Design Tool to Render.

 ## Repository
 - **GitHub**: https://github.com/RahulSGosavi/2D-AutoCAD-readyproduct.git